industrial-edge/miscellaneous/tank application/README.md

  - *GDB.hmiSignals.HMI_RenewHeatingElement*

- In this case the electricity consumption for the tank heating state is reduced.
+ In this case the electricity consumption for the tank heating state is reduced (*GDB.signals.energySignals.energyConsumptionHeatingTank*).

 ### Energy consumption per machine state

-xxx
+The standard specifies 6 machine states:

+1 = Powering up
+2 = Powering down
+3 = Off
+4 = Standby
+5 = Operational
+6 = Working

+This PLC project randomly simulates values for each of them (without any reference to the filling process).
+These values can be used for the Use Case [Energy Efficiency Monitoring with Industrial Edge](#energy-efficiency-monitoring-with-industrial-edge).

+- *GDB.signals.energySignalsPerState.stateId*
+- *GDB.signals.energySignalsPerState.energyConsumptionStatePoweringUp*
+- *GDB.signals.energySignalsPerState.energyConsumptionStatePoweringDown*
+- *GDB.signals.energySignalsPerState.energyConsumptionStateOff*
+- *GDB.signals.energySignalsPerState.energyConsumptionStateStandby*
+- *GDB.signals.energySignalsPerState.energyConsumptionStateOperational*
+- *GDB.signals.energySignalsPerState.energyConsumptionStateWorking*
+- *GDB.signals.energySignalsPerState.energyConsumptionStateTotal*

 ## Edge use cases